vicente-cs/mineflayer-cloud-translate/README.md

 - `.setlanguage (server/op) <language>` sets server or op language
 - `.translateall (true/false)` if true, translates all incoming text
-- `translatelist (add/remove) <player>` If ".translateall" is false, only players on translatelist will have their messages translated to op's language
+- `.translatelist (add/remove) <player>` If ".translateall" is false, only players on translatelist will have their messages translated to op's language

 Once the bot is on, every op message, except commands, will be translated to the server language.